MicrosoftDocs/memdocs/memdocs/intune/protect/wandera-mtd-connector-integration.md

 5. Click **Save** in the upper-right corner of the page.

 ## Next Steps
 * With your Wandera Activation Profiles loaded in RADAR, create client apps in Intune to deploy the Wandera app to Android and iOS/iPadOS devices.
+The Wandera app config provides essential functionality to compliment the pushed Device configuration profile(s) and is recommended for all deployments.
 See [Add MTD apps](mtd-apps-ios-app-configuration-policy-add-assign.md) for the procedures and custom details specific to the Wandera apps.
 * Now that you have Wandera integrated with Endpoint Manager, you can now tune your configuration, view reports, and deploy more broadly across your fleet of mobile devices.
 For detailed configuration guides, see the [Support Center Getting Started Guide](https://radar.wandera.com/?return_to=https://wandera.force.com/Customer/s/getting-started) in the Wandera documentation.